telerik/ajax-docs/api/server/Telerik.Web.UI.PivotGrid.Queryable/QueryablePropertyAggregateDescriptionBase.md

 Gets or sets the name of the aggregate function, which appears as a property of the group record on which records the function works.

+###  IgnoreNullValues `Boolean`

+Gets or sets a value that determines whether the s of this  will ignore null values when calculating the result.

 ###  Parent `SettingsNode`

 Gets the  this  is used in.